ijlee2/embroider-css-modules/embroider-css-modules/README.md

 ### Outputs

-The `{{local-class}}` helper returns a string, which concatenates the corresponding global class names.
+The `{{local-class}}` helper returns a concatenated string.
+The string lists the global class names in the same order as the local ones.

 </details>